 Unfortunately swimming in the lake is no recommend if not prohibited.
 It is tempting indeed, especially looking at the lake from a distance, but you won’t see a soul swimming there.
 Plus, if you took your time to get close enough, you will notice that sadly, it is not the cleanest lake in the world.

-The amount of boats and the little awareness of the people contributed to the pollution in the lake bank.
+The number of boats and the little awareness of the people contributed to the pollution in the lake bank.
 Far from the town, on other parts of the river, on the other hand, plenty of fish swim around, especially the trouts, one of the favorites in the local diet.

 During your stay in Copacabana, you will notice that it is easy to find in the restaurants of the town, dishes that contain fresh trout from the Titicaca.